 If you live in a region that enjoys a warmer climate and requires the use of air-conditioning for the most part of the year, utilizing windows and skylights with SHGC rating lower than 0.30 are highly recommended.
 These windows will work best when positioned in south-facing and/or west-facing rooms areas or walls of the house, which get a full blast of the afternoon sun and which can get intense in summer.

 When Is a High SHGC Rating a Good Thing?

-If you live in a colder, northern climate, the priority would be to maintain a warm and comfy temperature for your home without relying heavily on heating and blowing up energy costs.
+If you live in a colder, northern climate, the priority would be to maintain a warm and comfy temperature for your home without relying heavily on heating.
 This is where getting windows with a high SHGC rating of 0.40 to 0.60 would work for your benefit.
-Having them installed in your south-facing windows can provide a great source for passive solar heating.
+Having them installed in your south-facing windows can provide a great source of passive solar heating.

 Why Choose Clera Windows + Doors

 To ensure that you get high-quality windows optimized for energy efficiency, Natural Resources Canada strongly recommends buying ENERGY STAR® windows, which guarantees that the products have been tested and certified for overall efficiency.
 However, all these product benefits will be in vain if your replacement vinyl windows are poorly installed, causing condensation, cold drafts, and even water leaks.